tobega/tailspin-v0/TailspinReference.md

 A transform is typically a [templates](#templates) object where the block to be executed is decided by a [matcher](#matchers) on the current value (referred to as `$it`).

+Note that at each step of a value chain, any number of values may be emitted for each input value.
+If no values are emitted from a step, the processing of that value chain ends.

 Whitespace works as a separator but is ignored.

 Language constructs are designed to be as like the value they match or produce as possible.
 Rather than using control flow keywords, you would in tailspin produce streams of values in a declarative way.

 Comments are started with `//` and continue to the end of the line.

+## Side effects
+The current specification is that each step of a _value chain_ is executed for all of the values of a stream `$it` before the next step is evaluated.
+This may change.

 ## Command line arguments
 Command line arguments are available as a list of strings in the predefined value args, accessible as `$args`.